-This section is designed to help BAFF participants who have been accepted into our programs deal with the typical questions and prepare you to deal with most of the challenges that you will face in the initial weeks of your program and onwards.
+This section is designed to help BAFF participants who have been accepted into our programs deal with typical questions and prepare them for the challenges they’ll face in the initial weeks of their program and onward.

 Expect exceptional and personalized support from acceptance through the last day of your program.
-BAFF staff in the In-Region office and in the U.S. will be available and in constant communication preparing you to pursue your exchange program in the U.S.
+BAFF staff members in the In-region office and in the United States will be in constant communication preparing you to pursue your exchange program in the U.S.

 - Form DS 2019 – "Certificate of Eligibility for Exchange Visitor (J-1) Status"

 - Form I-901 – Paper Receipt for the SEVIS fee

 To be eligible for an internship or research in the U.S., program participants must receive a J-1 visa.
 To apply, just follow the procedures laid out in the following links:

 In Latvia: U.S. Embassy in Latvia

 While applying for J-1 visa, a $144 visa application fee must be paid.
 The fee will be reimbursed to participants with their first award payment in the U.S. After a visa request has been approved, applicants are encouraged to book their flights.

 Professional Internship and Research Scholar program participants will be provided with flight arrangements according to the term of their internship, as follows: